centminmod/centminmod-digitalocean-marketplace/packer/readme.md

 # packer explained

 Packer will use DigitalOcean API to spin up a temporary droplet (c-2 or s-1vcpu-1gb) with CentOS 7 64bit OS and install Centmin Mod 123.09beta01 and then clean up after itself and create a DigitalOcean snapshot image and then automatically detroy and remove that temporary droplet.
+Using the below proces or build image scripts, the resulting snapshot image id will be provided.
+You can then use snapshot image to create a new droplet via DigitalOcean web gui control panel or via the DigitalOcean API.
+An example of using the API and `create_droplet.sh` script outlined [here](https://github.com/centminmod/centminmod-digitalocean-marketplace/tree/master/packer/digitalocean).

 You can see the associated cost of my test Packer Centmin Mod DigitalOcean temporary droplets below:

 ![packer droplet costs](/packer/images/packer-droplet-costs-01.png)